MicrosoftDocs/winrt-api/windows.networking.networkoperators/networkoperatortetheringmanager_configureaccesspointasync_1399951422.md

 ## -parameters
 ### -param configuration
-Provides a network account ID (SSID) and specifies the passphrase used for authentication when establishing a tethered network connection.
+Provides an SSID (to be used for the tethering network), and specifies the passphrase used for authentication when establishing a tethered network connection.

 ## -returns
 The asynchronous action.